armandaslid/armandaslid/README.md

-### Hi, My name is Armandas Lidzius and I'm a Junior Data Engineer 👋
+### Hi! :wave: My name is Armandas Lidžius and I'm a Junior Data Engineer

-Welcome to my GitHub!
-Check out my projects to see what I've been working on.
+Welcome to my GitHub! :computer: Check out my projects to see what I've been working on.
-I'm constantly learning new technologies and improving my skills in Python, SQL, and cloud platforms like Azure.
+I'm constantly learning new technologies and improving my skills in Python, SQL, and cloud platforms like Azure :floppy_disk:

 Feel free to connect if you're interested!

+:email: armandaslid@gmail.com